YumaWorks/yangpp/docs/source/yangpp/classes.rst

 The virtual-stmt is not followed by any keyword.

--  Multiple virtual-stmt are allowed by no duplicate objects can appear in any way.
+-  Multiple virtual-stmt are allowed but no duplicate objects can appear in any way.